 Greetings.
 I'm a Software Development Manager at Amazon.com, where I lead the SNAP EBT program.
 The Supplemental Nutritional Assistance Program is a US Federal Government benefit that helps over 40 million Americans buy food.
-This program will enable our low-income customers to use their SNAP benefits on Amazon to buy groceries for themselves and their families, and is a partnership with the USDA (Read more about this on Fortune).
-Because of our product selection and delivery muscle, we can help get nutritious food to people who may not have access.
+This program will enable customers to use their SNAP benefits on Amazon to buy groceries for themselves and their families, and is a partnership with the USDA (Read more about this on Fortune).
+Because of our product selection and delivery muscle, we can help get nutritious food to people who may not have great access to it.
 This is my passion project and I feel so fortunate to work on something I truly care about.

 Other career areas of interest are building software careers, customer experience, operational intelligence, and prognostic health of online services.
 I live in a small town outside of Seattle and take my dog to work.
 My other interest is bringing more women, people of color, and especially women of color into the tech industry.

 And now to work backwards.
 Other day jobs I've had include: